shopware5/shopware/UPGRADE.md

 * Deprecated `Shopware\Models\Widget\Widget::label` variable, getter and setter, and correspondent `s_core_widgets::label` database column
 * Removed deprecated widget settings from the config module.
 Active widgets and their positions will now be saved automatically.
 * Removed desktop switcher from the `Shopware.container.Viewport` base component.
-* sGetArticleById result no longer contains the sConfiguratorSelection property. sConfiguratorSelection previously contained the selected variant data, which can now be accessed directly in the first level of the sGetArticleById result.
-* sConfigurator class exist no more.
-The configurator data can now selected over the Shopware\Bundle\StoreFrontBundle\Service\Core\ConfiguratorService.php.
-To modify the configurator data you can use the sGetArticleById events.
-* The new shopware core selects all required data for sGetArticleById, sGetPromotionById and sGetArticlesByCategory.
-The following events and internal functions not used in these functions any more
-    * sGetPromotionById events
-        * Shopware_Modules_Articles_GetPromotionById_FilterSql
-    * sGetPromotionById functions
-        * sGetTranslation
-        * sGetArticleProperties
-        * sGetCheapestPrice
-        * sCalculatingPrice
-        * calculateCheapestBasePriceData
-        * getArticleListingCover
-    * sGetAritcleById events
-        * Shopware_Modules_Articles_GetArticleById_FilterSQL
-    * sGetAritcleById functions
-        * sGetTranslation
-        * sGetPricegroupDiscount
-        * sGetPromotionById (for similar and related products)
-        * sCheckIfEsd
-        * sGetPricegroupDiscount
-        * sCalculatingPrice
-        * sGetCheapestPrice
-        * sGetArticleConfig
-        * calculateReferencePrice
-        * sGetArticlePictures
-        * sGetArticlesVotes
-        * sGetArticlesAverangeVote
-        * sGetArticleProperties
-    * sGetArticlesByCategory events
-        * Shopware_Modules_Articles_sGetArticlesByCategory_FilterSql
-        * Shopware_Modules_Articles_sGetArticlesByCategory_FilterLoopStart
-        * Shopware_Modules_Articles_sGetArticlesByCategory_FilterLoopEnd
-    * sGetArticlesByCategory functions
-        * sGetSupplierById
-        * sGetCheapestPrice
-        * sCalculatingPrice
-        * calculateCheapestBasePriceData
-* Removed support for `engine/Shopware/Configs/Custom.php`
-    * Use `config.php` or `config_$environment.php` e.g. `config_production.php`

 ## 4.2.2